End of the Wirtschaftswunder? Germany's sudden slowdown

 Further souring the mood among businesses has been a roll-back of economic reforms that Merkel's predecessor Gerhard Schroeder introduced a decade ago, and which many credit with fuelling a sharp drop in German unemployment and a rebound in growth that began in 2006 - when Germany itself hosted (but failed to win) the World Cup.

-Since coming to power in late December, Germany's left-right "grand coalition" government has pushed through a reduction in the retirement age for some workers and won parliamentary approval for a nationwide minimum wage of 8.50 euros(7 pound) an hour.
+Since coming to power in late December, Germany's left-right "grand coalition" government has pushed through a reduction in the retirement age for some workers and won parliamentary approval for a nationwide minimum wage of 8.50 euros($11.40) an hour.
 Next on the agenda are stricter limits on temporary workers.

 The unintended effect of the policies has been to discourage firms from investing at home.
 Corporate investment in machinery and equipment, for example, hit an all-time low of 6.2 percent of GDP last year, Elga Bartsch of Morgan Stanley points out, despite solid domestic demand dynamics, low lending rates and still-upbeat business sentiment.